AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

 - Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac, and Android and AdGuard Browser Extension for Chrome, Firefox, and Edge.
-- Rules with `$removeparam` modifier are supported by AdGuard Browser Extension, **running TSUrlFilter vX.X.X or later**.
 - `$removeparam` syntax for regular expressions is supported by AdGuard Browser Extension v4.0 and AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.8 or later**.
-- `POST` request types are supported only by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.10 or later**.
+- `POST` request types are supported only by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.10 or later** and AdGuard Browser Extension, **running TSWebExtension v0.4.6 or later**.

 :::